 – Penofin Ultra in the Western Red Cedar color has a beautiful appearance when dried.
 One of the best stains we have tested when it comes to penetration into the wood and highlighting the natural wood tones.

 Preventing UV Graying at 2 Year Mark: 7

-– At the 2 year mark the Penofin Ultra Premium stain did an adequate job on preventing UV graying.
+– At the 2 year mark, the Penofin Ultra Premium stain did an adequate job with preventing UV graying.
 The high solids of the trans-oxide pigments absorbed the UV radiation, preventing the graying of the wood.
 About 70% of the color remained since initial application.

 Wear/Tear and Peeling: 8

 – The Penofin Ultra had little to no peeling on the surface, We expected theses results since the stain absorbed so well into the cedar wood.
 There was some wearing on about 5-10% of the decking surface mostly in the traffic areas.